goloroden/learning-lisp/README.md

 ;; => fizz-buzz
 ```

-Alternatively you can use `case` that compares an expression against a list of values using `eq`.
+Alternatively you can use `case` that compares an expression against a list of values using `eql`.
 The last branch is specified by `otherwise`.
 Hence, its canonical form is:

 ```lisp
 (case <expression>